 Walking back from the village, my wallet was lost.
 (Does your wallet walk?)

-The coach honored the captain of the tennis team, a fine athlete and student
+REVISED: The coach honored the captain of the tennis team, who was a fine athlete and student.

-Limiting modifiers (only, almost, nearly, just) are commonly misplaced.
-To avoid ambiguity, place them in front of the word they modify.
+To avoid ambiguity, place the limiting modifier in front of the word it explains:

-Marsh's evidence reinforces the view that the artist intended the images only for a local audience.
+REVISED: Marsh reinforces the view that the artist intended the images only fora local audience.

-A dangling modifier is a (usually introductory) word or phrase that the writer intends to use as a modifier of a following word, but the following word is missing.
+A dangling modifier is a (usually introductory) word or phrase that the writer intends to modify a following word, but the following word is missing.
 The result is an illogical statement.

-Acting on numerous complaints from students, security found a fox near Root.
+REVISED: Acting on numerous complaints from students, security found a fox on campus.

-After reading the original study, the flaws in Lee’s argument are obvious.
+Example: After reading the original study, the flaws in Lee’s argument are obvious.
 (The flaws did not read the study.)